Teatime at Haworth with the Brontës, by Sonia Lawson

 This large painting, measuring 152.2cm (H) x 122.4cm (w), dazzles the viewer with colour.
 The title refers to the writing family, the Brontës, and an imagined shared meal.
 However, the scene itself has a more ethereal and unreal quality to it.
 It echoes the work of Symbolist painters from the early 20th century, conveying meaning through metaphor and dreamlike imagery, rather than through realism or attention to the natural world.

-Sonia Lawson created a series of works, including this painting, inspired by the Brontës after a visit with her own family to the Parsonage in Haworth.
+Sonia Lawson created a series of works, including this painting from 1981, inspired by the Brontës after a visit with her own family to the Brontë Parsonage Museum in Haworth, based in the Brontës’ home.
 However, rather than attempting to accurately portray the famous historic characters or setting of the parsonage, she has focused on the emotional connection that she felt with the Brontës.
-In this way, the work transforms how the viewer sees them.
+In this way, the work transforms how the viewer sees them as the dark dining room becomes a bright and colourful space.

 Lawson explained that she was influenced to paint this work by childhood recollections of gatherings at her own home, where artists, writers and academics met with her parents, both artists, in their home in Castle Bolton, Wensleydale.